 What is the difference between an engaged hang and a dead hang?

-A dead hang is a passive hang with completely relaxed shoulders, a loose core, and slack legs — the entire body just dangles from the bar.
+A dead hang is a passive hang with completely relaxed shoulders, a loose core, and slack legs.
+The entire body just dangles from the bar.
 An engaged hang is an active, full-body contraction: you grip the bar hard with a supinated (underhand) grip, keep a slight bend in the elbows, pull the shoulders down and back, brace the core, squeeze the glutes, and point the toes.
 Everything is under tension.
-The dead hang stretches the shoulders; the engaged hang trains the same total-body stiffness you need for a chin up.
+The dead hang stretches the shoulders.
+The engaged hang trains the same total-body stiffness you need for a chin up.

 What muscles does the engaged hang work?